-A minor in business is available to students in all schools and departments at USC.
+A minor in business is available to students in all schools and departments except the Marshall School of Business.
 This provides the opportunity for non-business majors to gain understanding of the basic concepts and tools of business.
 To enroll in the business minor, students must have completed a minimum of 32 units of college-level courses and attained a minimum overall GPA of 2.75.
 Successful completion of the business minor requires a minimum GPA of 2.0 in the following courses: